zedapolo/xboxone-home-assistant/xboxone/README.md

 Huge shoutout to [Team OpenXbox](https://github.com/openxbox) for reverse engineering the SmartGlass protocol and providing the libraries and server used.

 Special thanks to the contributions of [tuxuser](https://github.com/tuxuser) for answering late night questions and doing almost all of the heavy lifting on this.

+Further thanks to [jmhill1287](https://github.com/jmhill1287) for forking and supporting this library for a few months.